Exploration-Lab/BookSQL/BookSQL_Generation/README.md

 ### BookSQL Description

-It'll generate BookSQL Data - accounting database (accounting.sqlite), train.json & val.json
+This will generate BookSQL Data - accounting database (accounting.sqlite), train.json and val.json

 * accounting.sqlite
     1. Master_txn_table - It is the main table which consists of all the transactions record that happened in the businesses.